The 3 Best Islands In Greece For Families

 While visiting Delos, be sure to visit Apollo's temple, the sanctuary of Artemis, and the Avenue of Lions, a line of seven snarling marble statues that line the Sacred Way.

-No matter which of the Grecian islands you decide to take your family to, you're bound to have a good time.
+No matter which of the Greek islands you decide to take your family to, you're bound to have a good time.

 From the delicious food to the overwhelming kindness and hospitality of the locals, you just can't get a much better option for a laid-back European vacation.